3mdeb/openpower-foundation-website/content/_index.md

   p-2:
-    With more than 350 members collaborating regularly, the entire semiconductor industry - from global organizations with deep expertise to individual creators with a new lens - can innovate with choice and build and develop across the full Hardware and Software stack.</p>
+    With more than 350 members collaborating regularly, the entire semiconductor industry - from global organizations with deep expertise to individual creators with a new lens - can innovate with choice and build and develop across the full Hardware and Software stack.
-    <h3>Complete Equation
   lead-3: Complete Equation
   p-3:
     Open development of this scale enables unprecedented customization across applications, operating systems and